 Bruce Banner/Hulk’s father is named David.
-This is a reference to 70’s TV Series The Incredible Hulk starring Bill Bixby as Bruce Banner, and Lou Ferrigno as Hulk.
+This is a reference to the 70’s TV Series The Incredible Hulk starring Bill Bixby as Bruce Banner, and Lou Ferrigno as Hulk.

 Hulk fighting The Army in the desert, was pretty good.

 Stan Lee and former Incredible Hulk actor Lou Ferrigno, have cameo appearances.

 The Best Scene is when Hulk hangs onto a Jet Fighter, while going sky high.

 When David Banner swells into a giant bubble, this is an homage to the anime film/manga, “Akira.”
 It’s also one of my favorite movies.

 Bruce’s last lines in the film is the infamous, catchphrase, “Don’t make me angry, (beat/dramatic pause) you wouldn’t like me when I’m angry!”
 Is taken from the TV Series.